 - There are no submission or article processing fees.

 - In any year where the journal is published open access, articles may be reproduced in part or in full without authorisation from the publisher, provided the re-use is not commercial.
 In any future year where the journal is published not on an open access basis, articles may not be reproduced, whether in part or in full, without a written authorisation from the publishers.
 See the White Horse Press website for further information: https://www.whpress.co.uk/publications/permissions-and-copyright/

 - On publication, contributors will be sent a pdf file of their article, from which they are free to print as many further copies as they require for personal use.
 If published Open Access, but not otherwise, they may post the version of record online.

 Prior Publication and Third Party Material

 - Articles must be original and must not have been published elsewhere, in part or in full.

-- Since CCH is an Open Access publication, all copyright clearances and other permission requests should clearly specify that the work will be re-printed on an Open Access basis under CC BY 4.0.
+- Since Worldwide Waste is a Subscribe to Open publication with the goal of publishing all new content on a libre open access basis, all copyright clearances and other permission requests should clearly specify that the work will be re-printed on an Open Access basis under CC BY 4.0.
 If the person or company whose material you wish to reproduce cannot or will not authorise this type of usage, then you may need to select some other material to support your article, instead.